 The purpose of this course is to provide structured opportunities to work with students of appropriate age for the program of study in which the student is preparing to teach.
 A minimum of 75 hours of acceptable activities must have been completed before student teaching.
 Approximately 50 of the 75 hours will occur during this course.
 Up to 50 additional hours of activities may be in a nonschool setting but must involve activities with students of appropriate age for the student's area of teaching preparation.
+Candidates are required to create lessons based on the South Carolina Academic Standards.
+Candidate's teaching will be evaluated using the South Carolina Standards for Assisting, Develping, and Evaluating Professional teaching (ADEPT).
 Students are encouraged to seek opportunities for volunteer work and school-year and/or summer employment that will provide opportunities to work with school-age children.
 Both semesters, one hour.
-Prerequisite: Teacher Candidacy-passed.
+Prerequisite: Teacher Candidacy - Passed.